slimshizn/gerbil/README.md

 Bytes transmitted in and out of each peer are collected every 10 seconds, and incremental usage is reported via the "reportBandwidthTo" endpoint.
 This can be used to track data usage of each peer on the remote server.

+### Handle client relaying

+Gerbil listens on port 21820 for incoming UDP hole punch packets to orchestrate NAT hole punching between olm and newt clients.
+Additionally, it handles relaying data through the gerbil server down to the newt.
+This is accomplished by scanning each packet for headers and handling them appropriately.

 ## CLI Args

 - `reachableAt`: How should the remote server reach Gerbil's API?